jugard99/jacobian-saes/README.md

 This is an ongoing project and is still under development; I'll write a more comprehensive readme once the paper is ready for publication (likely around the ICML deadline).

+## Credit
+The code base started off as a fork of the excellent [**SAELens**](https://github.com/jbloomAus/SAELens/tree/main), and a lot of credit goes to them for giving me such a great starting point.

 ## How to run it
 The top-level runner is `train_jacobian_sae.py`.